VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/multi-platform-multi-bus.rst

   vctl start --tag vcp

-Now go to master admin page to check if there is a new pending CSR request.
+Now go to VOLTTRON Central admin page to check if there is a new pending CSR request.
 You will see a "PENDING" request from "central.central.platform.agent"

 .. image:: files/central_pending.png